All

 Yes.
 The use of Artificial Intelligence (AI) is permitted.
 If generative AI has been used to develop your research question or assist in writing your application, the applicant must disclose any use of generative AI on their application form except where it has been used for translating application language and improving the standard of English used in applications.
 The applicants must be responsible for the content of their applications if generative AI has been used.

-What is GEDI, and how should GEDI considerations be embedded into the proposal?
+What is EDI, and how should EDI considerations be embedded into the proposal?

 What is the payment schedule if my institution’s application is successful?